For some, a visit to Spain is simple, a weekend on a beach on the Costa del Sol or a few days in Barcelona and that's all they are looking for.

 Spain can best be divided into four areas: north, south, east and central (western Iberia is Portugal, which is also worth visiting).

 The north is an undiscovered country for many visitors to Spain.
-But with the modern cuisine of the Basque Country (especially in San Sebastian), the Guggenheim museum in Bilbao, the wines of La Rioja, cider in Asturias and the UNESCO-protected old town of Santiago de Compostela, there is so much to see in northern Spain.
+But with the modern cuisine of the Basque Country (especially in San Sebastian), the Guggenheim Museum in Bilbao, the wines of La Rioja, cider in Asturias and the UNESCO-protected old town of Santiago de Compostela, there is so much to see in northern Spain.
 And don't forget all that seafood!
-See how to plan a trip to the north of Spain.

 But when should you visit?
 For guaranteed good weather, the summer is best, though what you would consider 'summer' gets longer the further south you go.
 The big events of the year for visitors are Easter (Semana Santa), Las Fallas in March, the Tomatina Tomato Fight in August and the Pamplona Bull Run in July.
-But there is so much happening all year round: check out this page on When to Visit Spain for more on the subject.Continue to 2 of 5 below.
+But there is so much happening all year round.

 The capital of Spain, Madrid, is the center point of the country, quite literally, around which all else revolves.
 Most of the other major cities are on the coast, typically at least six hours away from the capital by car.
 Between these are a lot of agricultural villages and barren land, with Seville, Granada, Leon, and Salamanca the main inland cities of note.